Discover what you and your partner's love language is in order to better understand a deeper foundation of love.

 Anything you do to ease the burden of responsibilities weighing on an “Acts of Service” person will speak volumes.
 The words he or she most wants to hear: “Let me do that for you.”
 Laziness, broken commitments, and making more work for them tell speakers of this language their feelings don’t matter.

 Why did I mention this book and assessment to you all?
-I wanted to provide you all the best couple therapy you can have without paying thousands of dollars on a marriage counselor that is not really going to help in the long run.
+I wanted to provide you with all the best couple therapy you can have without paying thousands of dollars on a marriage counselor that is not really going to help in the long run.
 As a Christian, I wanted to warn you all that most therapies are working in the secular world for personal gain as you all are struggling emotionally and mentally.
 As an avid reader in most psychology books, I laugh at most of the “theories” and shenanigans they have all come with.
-I do give proper due where it belongs, but most of the “theories” or advices from professional therapists or psychologists who has given advice about relationships has all come from one book: The Holy Bible.
+I do give proper due where it belongs, but most of the “theories” or advice from professional therapists or psychologists who have given advice about relationships have all come from one book: The Holy Bible.

 Let me break it down one step at a time, they are not the first people to come up with the study of human behaviors.
 I can speak about psychology another time, but here is the most significant sum of psychology.
 In the Greek language, the word PSYCH means SOUL and the OLOGY part simply means THE STUDY OF.
-So, psychology basically means: STUDY OF THE SOUL aka: emotions, pain, behaviors, etc… etc… As I mentioned, I will come back to this next time.
+So, psychology basically means STUDY OF THE SOUL aka emotions, pain, behaviors, etc… etc… As I mentioned, I will come back to this next time.

 The Five Love Languages will certainly help you learn about yourself, value yourself in a brand new light and learning to love your partner all over again.
-The book begins with an eye opener about the different stages of love.
-Love comes in all different shapes and sizes, it begins at home where it should be and there is a vast difference on what kind of love language we all speak in.
+The book begins with an eye-opener about the different stages of love.
+Love comes in all different shapes and sizes, it begins at home where it should be and there is a vast difference in what kind of love language we all speak in.
 Just being sincere is not enough anymore, for we cannot just simply say, “I love you” and leave everything to chance.
 Nothing will be solved with a small token or material objects either for it is no replacement for human emotional love.
 The most triggering factors is knowing WHAT love is and knowing what being IN love is.
 Real love is an emotional nature, a love that unites all reason and emotion.
 It involves an act of will and requires discipline, and it recognizes the need for personal growth.
 Our most basic emotional need is not to fall in love but to be genuinely loved by another, to know a love that grows out of reason and choice, not instinct.